Ehron25/CPEdsched/database-design/table-information/equipment_return.md

   - Missing essential cables or accessories
   - Electrical issues or short circuits
 - **Action**: Do NOT add to `available_quantity` until repaired
-- **Student**: May be charged repair cost or partial/full replacement depending on damage
-- **Status**: Mark equipment for repair, send to maintenance

 #### **Lost**
 - Equipment not returned by student